 The theme for HMD 2020 is Stand Together.
 It explores how genocidal regimes throughout history have deliberately fractured societies by marginalising certain groups.
 It also looks at how individuals can challenge these tactics by standing together with their neighbours, and speaking out against oppression.

-Admission to the commemoration is free but you must book in advance.
-We will open registration soon.
+Admission to the commemoration is free but you must book tickets in advance, either online or by calling 01245 606987.